expo/expo-three/README.md

 ## THREE Extensions

-### `suppressExpoWarnings`
+### `suppressMetroWarnings`

 A function that suppresses EXGL compatibility warnings and logs them instead.
+By default this is enabled on native because it can cause the Metro development server to slow down significantly.
 You will need to import the `ExpoTHREE.THREE` global instance to use this.
 By default this function will be activated on import.